jblindsay/whitebox-tools/manual/WhiteboxToolsManual.md

 #### 8.8.13 DownslopeDistanceToStream

-Measures distance to the nearest downslope stream cell..
+Measures distance to the nearest downslope stream cell.

 *Parameters*: